Taylor delivers winning blow in 14-pitch at-bat for LA

 All four of the Cardinals’ runs came on three homers off Bauer.
 Justin Williams went deep leading off the sixth with a shot that hit the screen on the right-field foul pole.
 Tommy Edman reached on second baseman Zach McKinstry’s second throwing error of the game and scored on Dylan Carlson’s homer for a 3-2 lead.
 Tyler O’Neill added a solo shot in the seventh that left the Cardinals trailing 6-4.

+“It seems like my luck on homers is terrible right now,” Bauer said.

-Paul Goldschmidt, Nolan Arenado and Yadier Molina combined to go 0 for 11 for St. Louis.
+Paul Goldschmidt, Nolan Arenado and Yadier Molina combined to go 0 for 11 for St. Louis, which dropped to second behind the Chicago Cubs in the NL Central.

 TRAINER’S ROOM